Frequently Asked Questions – Kosice International School

 Formative assessment is aligned with the daily teaching practice.
 It provides teachers with information on students’ acquisition of knowledge and understanding, how they are learning and what instructional changes need to be made in the teaching and learning process.

-Summative assessment is the culminating evaluation that gives students the opportunity to demonstrate what they have learned within the inquiry learning process.
-It gives insight on students’ understanding of the central idea, and provides information on how they have developed in the five essential elements.
+Summative assessment is the culminating evaluation that allows students to demonstrate what they have learned within the inquiry learning process.
+It gives insight into students’ understanding of the central idea and provides information on how they have developed in the five essential elements.

 Assessment strategies